FWDekker/fo4vr-modlist/README.md

         `Fallout4VR.exe`.
         If this is not the case, you probably created the directory `[fo4vr_dir]\f4sevr_0_6_20\`, and you should copy the contents of that directory into `[fo4vr_dir]`.
+   * **Post-installation instructions:**
+     Always launch F4SEVR, and always launch through MO2.
+     Do not launch through Steam.
+     Otherwise, your mods will not load.

+     The following steps will tell MO2 how to launch F4SEVR.
+       1. In MO2, in the main menu, click "Tools" and then "Executables",
+       2. in the list on the left, select "Fallout 4 VR",
+       3. above the list on the left, click the plus icon, and choose "Clone selected",
+       4. on the right, change "Title" to "F4SEVR",
+       5. on the right, in "Binary", replace `Fallout4VR.exe` with `f4sevr_loader.exe`, and
+       6. in the bottom-right, click "OK" to close the dialog,

+     To launch F4SEVR (and thus the game) from MO2, click the dropdown menu with "Fallout 4 VR" and select "F4SEVR".
+     Then simply press "Run".
 2. **[fo4vr_improvements](https://github.com/fholger/f4ovr_improvements)** (vcas_v2) <sub>![required]</sub>
    Improves some filters and shaders specifically for VR, and fixes issues the game has with some controllers.
    * **Note:**